-To clear up coffee lingo confusion, and to help celebrate UK Coffee week in all its glory, we've put together this handy guide of barista terminology so you know exactly which kind of coffee to buy and order.
+To clear up coffee lingo confusion, and to help celebrate UK Coffee week, we've put together this handy guide of barista terminology so you know exactly which kind of coffee to buy and order.

 Where has your coffee 'bean'?
 Arabica vs Robusta

 There are two main 'species' of coffee; Arabica and Robusta.
 In a nutshell, Arabica beans are the most popular type of coffee, and tend to have a sweet, soft taste, and a higher acidity.
 Robusta beans, on the other hand, are much harsher, stronger and more bitter and used for many types of espressos and strong coffees.
 Robusta also contains twice as much caffeine as Arabica beans.

 Robustas are easier to grow and can grow at lower altitudes than Arabicas, as they are less vulnerable to pests and weather conditions.
 They also produce fruit much more quickly than the Arabicas, which need several years to come to maturity, and Robustas yield more crop per tree.
 Robusta beans are grown exclusively in the Eastern Hemisphere, primarily in Africa and Indonesia.
 Arabica is also grown in Africa and Papua New Guinea, but it's grown dominantly in Latin America.

 What's the difference between ground, filter, pressed, percolated and instant coffee?